SamButton12/CV/README.md

 ### Welsh Universities Rugby 7s - _Performance Analyst_ (Feb 2017 to Jul 2017)<br>
 ### Welsh Rugby Union - _Performance Analyst_ (Nov 2016 to May 2017)<br>
 ### Coventry City Football Club - _Performance Analyst_ (Oct 2014 to May 2015)<br>

-## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-## Education

-#### Makers Academy (start_date to end_date)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Cardiff Metropolitan University (2015-2017)

-- Sports Performance Analysis, Upper Second-Class Honours
-- External placement: Head of Rugby Analysis: Cardiff University RFC
-- External Placement: Performance Analyst: Celtic Dragons Netball Club
-- Internal Placement: Performance Analyst: Cardiff Metropolitan University Netball Club

 ## Hobbies
 - I enjoy nearly every sport on the planet.
 I have played Football, Rubgby Union, Cricket, Hockey, Athletics, Tennis and Badminton all to club level, and also regularly enjoy Cycling, Golf, Squash, Swimming and watching F1.